sampsyo/cs6120/content/blog/2019-09-25-RecordTypes.md

 link = "https://www.linkedin.com/in/liuhenry4428/"
 +++

 The goal was to design and implement record types (aka structs).
 We decided on immutable record types using a nominal type system.
 We initially planned to implement record type declaration (that are named), record type instantiation, and record type accessing, but later decided to additionally implement _with statements_ to improve usability.
-The following code will be provided in human-readable bril, though we do update the `bril2json` tool to allow translations into the canonical json form.
+To achieve this, we made additions to the bril interpreter `brili.ts` as well as adding new types to the language definition in `bril.ts`.
+The following code will be provided in human-readable bril and semantic additions will be followed by their JSON representations as well.
+We upgrade the `bril2json` tool to allow translations from human-readable Bril into JSON.

-### To declare a record type
+### Declaring a Record Type
     type <record type name>  =
         {<field1 name> : <field1 type> ; <field2 name> : <field2 type> ; … };